 St. Olaf College, through the Smith Center for Global Engagement, offers study abroad and away programs that serve the mission of the College at sites in the United States and abroad.
 These programs integrate academic and experiential education.
 The experiential component of these programs amplifies and extends the liberal arts learning that occurs on campus and enhances students' global engagement.

-Approximately 75 percent of all St. Olaf students participate in study abroad/away programs, many of them led by St. Olaf faculty members.
+Approximately two-thirds of all St. Olaf students participate in study abroad/away programs, many of them led by St. Olaf faculty members.
 Of the participants, about 80-85 percent study abroad internationally in one of over 40 countries, in places as diverse as Aberdeen, Buenos Aires, Cairo, Konstanz, Quito, Sydney, and Tokyo.
-Around 15-20 percent participate in U.S. study away programs — ranging from January Term courses focused on field paleontology in Florida or art in New York City, to semester programs with courses on environmental history in Oregon or a foreign policy internship in Washington, D.C.
+Around 15-20 percent participate in U.S. study away programs — ranging from January Term courses focused on dance in New York City or art in New Mexico, to semester programs with courses on environmental history in Oregon or an internship in Washington, D.C.
 The National Student Exchange offers a semester abroad/away at one of over 160 universities across the U.S., U.S. Territories, and Canada.
 A number of students find study abroad/away so valuable that they participate in two or three programs during their years at St. Olaf.
 Of equal importance is the fact that faculty members find these programs extremely rewarding — both for their students and for their own teaching and scholarship.

 Policies and Procedures